rolandwalker/unicode-fonts/README.markdown

 Unicode support installed on your system.
-If you are running a recent version of OS X or Microsoft Windows, you already own some good multi-lingual fonts, though you would do very well to download and install the four items below:
+If you are running a recent version of OS X or Microsoft Windows, you already own some good multi-lingual fonts, though you would do very well to download and install the six items below:

 From <http://dejavu-fonts.org/wiki/Download>